ConnorTheKnight/cot-4500-as3/README.md

 [Initial Value]

+[Number of unique variables in system of equations]

+[Number of rows in the matrix for question 2 of 3b]

+[Matrix for question 1 of 3b]

+[Matrix for question 2 of 3b]

 ### Input Data Types
 to avoid error in parsing please specify each parameter as the following data types
 - write [Function for f(y,t)] as python compatible code